whatthefoobar/fs-flashcard-app/README.md

 # fs-flashcard-app

+Problems:
+- Vite has some proxy errors , despite all the settings in place we still get Cors errors (despite Cors settings to include our localhost request) read it is a latest Vite error and so far no real solutions.
+Will leave on hold for now.

 Start of a Quizlet inspired app.

 - Users should be able to create an account and log in, create a flashcard set with words and attach audio.
 Users should be able to create edit and delete flashcard sets.